 Myth One: Buying a Newly Constructed Home Is Always the Best Solution

 One of the most common misconceptions is that, in general, buying a newly constructed home is a safer option.
 It is commonly believed that it will give its owner complete peace of mind in terms of house repairs.
 Many people believe that with a new house, there will be no serious problems initially and then you can save on repairs as a result.
-But this is not quite true: some unscrupulous construction companies try to minimize their expenses on materials and labor, and deliberately ignore construction problems.
+But this is not quite true: some unscrupulous construction companies try to minimize their expenses on materials, labor and deliberately ignore construction problems.
 Moreover, structural defects are often difficult to correct, but not immediately noticeable, making them very expensive.

 Unfortunately, home builders can make mistakes, so, it may be a good idea to get a home inspection even if the house you are going to buy is brand new.
 It will help you uncover any items that may cause issues in the future.
 Overall, just because you’re buying or building a new house does not mean you won’t have problems with it.